isomerpages/nlb-biblioasia/_holding-area/Singapore’s National Souvenir The Gold plated Past of RISIS.md

 <img src="/images/Online%20Only%20Articles/RISIS%20Singapore/straitstimes_19840505.jpg" style="width: 70%;">
 <div style="background-color: white;">Lord Aberconway presents Queen Elizabeth with her namesake RISIS gold-plated orchids at a garden festival in 1984. <i>Source: The Straits Times © SPH Media Limited.
 Reprinted with permission.</i></div>

+Just as deploying the RISIS orchids enhanced Singapore’s standing, the association of the orchid with celebrities enhanced the stature of RISIS.
+In sending Princess Diana a RISIS broach in December 1982, the _Singapore Monitor_ noted that “Princess Diana, whose hairstyle and taste in clothes are widely copied, may just give the RISIS orchid the boost it needs to become internationally fashionable.”[^34] Indeed, RISIS soon launched a top-of-the-line Royal RISIS collection whose prices started at $500.
+The collection made its debut in a 1986 Fashion Show at the York Hotel, which featured clothes by Bruce Oldfield, who was advertised as “Princess Diana’s designer.”[^35]

+Orchids were also used to promote tourism.
+When Singapore received its two millionth tourist in December 1978, the country went all-out to mark the event.
+The lucky visitor was Iris Harris, an English Health Officer who had flown in from London.
+After clearing customs, Harris and her husband were whisked onto a stage decorated with RISIS orchids worth $40,000.
+They were then driven by limousine to the Presidential suite at the Singapore Hilton for their stay, received a $3,000 shopping voucher, and then treated to a $7,500 Emperor’s Banquet, comprising 48 courses at the Cockpit Hotel.
+Finally, an orchid was named after Harris and she was gifted a diamond-studded, gold-plated version of that same orchid.[^36]

+* * *

 * * *